Introduction to pypsa#

 ('warning', 'infeasible')

 No!
-Without any additional capacities, we have exhausted our options to reduce CO2 in that hour.
-The optimiser tells us that the problem is infeasible.
+Without any additional capacities, we have exhausted our options to reduce emissions in that hour.
+The solver tells us that the problem is infeasible, i.e. there is no solution that satisfies all constraints.
+Better revert this change:

 Data import and export#